-Note: In order to replace a stolen Prescription Drug or Biologic, your Plan requires you to submit documentation, such as a police report, with the request.
+Note: In order to replace a stolen Prescription Drug or Biologic, you are required to submit documentation, such as a police report, with the request.

-Your Plan does not cover the replacement of a lost, stolen or destroyed Prescription Drug or Biologic:
+Your Plan does not cover the replacement of a lost, stolen or destroyed Prescription Drug or Biologic if:

-- if the above criteria is not met;

-- more than one lost, stolen or destroyed Prescription Drug or Biologic per Plan Year; or

-- if received through your medical benefit.
+- if the above criteria is not met; - for more than one lost, stolen or destroyed Prescription Drug or Biologic per Plan Year filled through a pharmacy; - for lost, stolen or destroyed Prescription Drugs and Biologics received through your medical benefit; or - for a Prescription Drug or Biologic that was prepared specifically for a Member and not administered.